top of page

 Tena tādṛksiddhayaḥ sarvāstyaktavyā yatastaṁ pātayeyustāḥ||70||

-70. One must abandon all such supernatural powers as they could bring about one's downfall.
+70. One must abandon all those supernatural powers because they could cause one's fall.

-One should give up or leave all such supernatural/superhuman powers, for they may cause one's downfall.
-In any case, all such supernormal powers emerging from Spanda or Shakti must be completely given up to attain Liberation; why?
-Because they are limited, they are a distracting factor and lead the disciple back to Transmigration fraught with terrible affliction.
-This teaching is confirmed by Patanjali in his venerable Yoga Aphorisms through the 37th aphorism of the chapter dealing with supernatural powers:
+One must abandon or leave all those supernatural or superhuman powers because they could cause one’s fall.
+Anyway, all those supernormal powers which emerge from Spanda or Śakti are to be completely abandoned for attaining Liberation; why?, because they are limited, a distracting factor and lead the disciple again to Transmigration teeming with terrible affliction; this teaching is confirmed by Patañjali in his venerable Yoga Aphorisms through the 37th aphorism of the chapter dealing with supernatural powers:

 Tasminsatatamavadhānaṁ dātuṁ sāmarthyātmakabandhaśūnyatvābhiprāyā muktiḥ||71||

-Liberation (muktiḥ) means (abhiprāyā) absence of (śūnyatva) bondage (bandha) or the ability (sāmarthya-ātmaka) to remain focused (avadhānam dātum) on Him (tasmin) constantly (satatam).
+Liberation (muktiḥ) means (abhiprāyā) absence of (śūnyatva) bondage (bandha) or the capacity (sāmarthya-ātmaka) to keep focus (avadhānam dātum) on Him (tasmin) constantly (satatam).

-71. Liberation means absence of bondage, or the ability to stay focused on Him constantly.
+71. Liberation means absence of bondage or the ability to keep focus on Him constantly.

-Liberation means “absence of bondage” or “the ability to remain focused on Him constantly.”
-In other words, emancipation means “absence of bondage” or “the competence to concentrate on Paramaśiva all the time.”
-As mentioned above in my explanation of the 68th aphorism, the state of Liberation, which is entirely devoid of Āṇavamala, consisting of lack of Fullness, is characterized by constant and effortless focus on the Great Lord, namely, there is actually concentration on the Highest Reality full of irresistible Freedom.
-In short: The liberated person is not concentrated on Paramaśiva by effort, but on the contrary, he is naturally absorbed in the Supreme Being day and night.
+Liberation means absence of bondage or the capacity to keep focus on Him constantly; in other words, Emancipation means absence of servitude or the competence to concentrate on Paramaśiva the whole time.
+As has been previously mentioned in my explanation on the 68th aphorism, the state of Liberation, which -such state- is entirely destitute of Āṇavamala consisting in lack of Fullness, is characterized by constant effortless focus on the Great Lord, viz. in it there is indeed concentration on the Highest Reality full of irresistible Freedom; all in all, the liberated person is not by effort concentrated on Paramaśiva, but on the contrary, he is naturally absorbed in the Supreme Self day and night.

 Svaśaktīnāṁ vistāra iti mukternirvacanāntaram||72||